 Another major drawback of having a basement with unpermitted finishing is that it is not covered by insurance agencies.

-This means that the thousands of dollars you spent on finishing your basement have a high chance of going down the drain, in case of an accident.
+This means that the thousands of dollars you spend on finishing your basement have a high chance of going down the drain in case of an accident.

 Hinder Mortgage Refinancing

 Mortgage lenders can reject your application for unpermitted basement finishes as it can cause property damage and substantially reduce the value of your home.